DES-Lab/AALpy/README.md

 ) , [notebooks](https://github.com/emuskardin/AALpy/tree/master/notebooks), and [Examples.py](https://github.com/emuskardin/AALpy/blob/master/Examples.py).

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For significant changes, please open an issue first to discuss what you would like to change.
 In case of any questions or possible bugs, please open issues.

 ## Contributors